 Use this search to locate places in the UK which are likely to have a dense archaeology in and around them.

-ARCHI UK is the database of UK Archaeological Sites from Archaeology UK.
+ARCHI UK is the database of more than 175,000 UK Archaeological Sites from Archaeology UK.
 It is regularly updated with between 5,000 and 10,000 new additions made to the database every year.
 There is continuous work on the development of new technical features designed to further simplify the the identification and location of existing and new archaeological sites in the UK

 Many beautiful and historically significant coins & artefacts and previously unknown ancient sites have already been found and reported by field walkers who have used the ARCHI UK database for their research.